drewLo/drewlo.github.io/_posts/2018-09-01-issue-hla-64bit-linux.md

 8. If this runs with no problems, then congrats!! you've successfully installed the High Level Assembly compiler for use with Linux 64bit systems.
 Leave questions in the comments and I'll do my best to help out.
 I'm considering adding a section for windows installs too if needed.

 This guide is subject to edits and fixes!
-Feel free to suggest edits and fixes, thanks!
+Feel free to suggest any, thanks!

 For more information you can read the [Author's installation guide here][hla-homepage].